Now we know the reason for the narwhal's tusk

 Known as "the unicorns of the sea," narwhals are unique for the solitary tusk that protrudes through the tops of their heads.
 The horn is actually a canine front tooth that can reach as long as nine feet.
 But until recently scientists weren't sure what, if any, purpose it had.

-Research from 2014 suggests that the tusk is used as a sensory organ, helping the narwhal pick up changes in its environment.
-Researchers say males of the species may use the horns to look for food or find mates.
-The results of the study were published in the journal The Anatomical Record.
+Research has pinpointed many possibilities, suggesting the tusk is used as a sensory organ, helping the narwhal pick up changes in its environment.
+Males of the species may even use the horns to look for food or find mates.

+A narwhal's tooth is essentially built 'inside-out' says one researcher.
+(Photo: Dotted Yeti/Shutterstock)

+By combing through studies with different filters — from anatomy to genetics to diet — one team of researchers took a more comprehensive view of past research, and that led them to the theory about sensory ability mentioned above.

-"People have said it's everything from an ice pick to an acoustic probe, but this is the first time that someone has discovered sensory function and has the science to show it," the study's lead author, Dr. Martin Nweeia from the Harvard School of Dental Medicine, told the BBC.
+"This tooth is almost like a piece of skin in the sense that it has all these sensory nerve endings," the study's lead author, Dr. Martin Nweeia from the Harvard School of Dental Medicine, told BBC Earth.
+The narwhal tusk is "essentially built inside out."

-A team of international investigators worked together to understand the function of the narwhal's unusual protuberance.
+He assembled a team of international investigators to understand the function of the narwhal's unusual protuberance.
 To do so, they captured several of the elusive animals and anchored them using a net anchored perpendicular to shore.

 The researchers found that the outer cementum layer of the tusk is porous, the inner dentin layer has microscopic tubes that channel toward the middle, and the pulp in the center has nerve endings that connect to the animal's brain.
 The structure makes the tusk sensitive to temperature and chemical differences in the environment.